raikrahul/42/Lesson 2 -SeeFalseSharing.md

 Please see,

- for most recent version of the code examples.
-I avoid posting entire cmake project and lists, needing to focus on just the bare minimum tools to demonstrate false sharing.
+ for the most recent version of the code examples.
+I avoid posting entire cmake projects and lists, needing to focus on just the bare minimum tools to demonstrate false sharing.

 Thanks, We will see another Lesson on costs of simpler operations, like creating a thread, or implementing a critical section using a futex's wrapper.